charithag/charithag/README.md

 ### Hi there 👋

-I'm Charitha Goonetilleke, a Technical Lead at Entgra where my core focus is the IoT platform and related solutions and to push boundaries in the world of IoT to help grow businesses.
-I was former associate technical lead at WSO2 and contributed to WSO2 EMM & IoTS products.
+I'm Charitha Goonetilleke, currently an Architect at Entgra, where I dedicate my expertise to pioneering IoT platforms and crafting innovative solutions.
+My mission is to push the boundaries of IoT to drive business growth and foster technological advancements.

+Before joining Entgra, I was an Associate Technical Lead at WSO2, where I played a crucial role in the development and enhancement of the WSO2 EMM & IoTS products.
+My journey through these roles has equipped me with a deep understanding of the IoT landscape and a passion for developing cutting-edge solutions that transform businesses.

+I'm passionate about learning, sharing knowledge, and collaborating on exciting projects that challenge the status quo.
+Feel free to explore my repositories, and let's connect to push the frontiers of technology together!
 <br/>

 <p><img src="https://komarev.com/ghpvc/?username=charithag&label=Profile%20views&color=0e75b6&style=flat" alt="charithag" /> </p>